tighten/symposium/readme.md

 1. [Fork this repository](https://help.github.com/articles/fork-a-repo/)
 2. [Install dependencies](https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies)
-3. [Run database migrations](http://laravel.com/docs/5.1/migrations#running-migrations) against the desired database using the appropriate database connection name from [configuration](https://github.com/tightenco/symposium/blob/master/config/database.php)
+3. Copy [`.env.sample`](https://github.com/tightenco/symposium/blob/master/.env.example) to `.env` and modify its contents to reflect your local environment.
+In particular, be sure to set `DB_CONNECTION` to a database connection name from [configuration](https://github.com/tightenco/symposium/blob/master/config/database.php) and any applicable related values.
+4. [Run database migrations](http://laravel.com/docs/5.1/migrations#running-migrations).
+If you want to include seed data, add a `--seeds` flag.

     ```
-    php artisan migrate --database=sqlite
+    php artisan migrate --env=local
     ```
-4. Configure a web server to use the `public` directory as the document root and the appropriate database connection name as the `DB_CONNECTION` environmental variable.
+5. Configure a web server, such as the [built-in PHP web server](http://php.net/manual/en/features.commandline.webserver.php), to use the `public` directory as the document root.

     ```
-    DB_CONNECTION=sqlite php -S localhost:8080 -t public
+    php -S localhost:8080 -t public
     ```